Why is the government subsidising pollution in the form of free credits?

 How will making concrete, steel, and wood processors pay for their pollution affect the construction sector?

 Products like steel, aluminium, concrete and engineered wood are needed to build a low carbon future like windmills, railways, cycleways, sustainable houses and electric cars.
 It is important that they pay the emissions from producing these products like the rest of the economy, and decarbonisation is possible in each of them, but as they transition there will likely be increased costs on using these products passed on to the construction industry.
-The government can absorb some of that cost and stimulate demand from these companies through major sustainable infrastructure investment through a Ministry of Green Works or through public procurement policy.
-This will ensure they do not go out of business in the process Some products such as concrete and steel that are ‘quick and easy’ to use, but very emissions intensive can also be used in more discerning ways in the construction sector (right material, right place), which increased costs will accelerate, as well as incentivise the use of things like cross laminated timber to construct more buildings.
+The government can absorb some of that cost and stimulate demand from these companies through major sustainable infrastructure investment through a Ministry of Green Works or a public procurement policy.
+This will ensure those companies do not go out of business.
+Some products such as concrete and steel that are ‘quick and easy’ to use but very emissions intensive can also be used in more discerning ways (right material, right place).
+Increased costs will accelerate this more discerning approach, and will incentivise the use of 'greener' products like cross laminated timber for construction.

 How would this affect workers in these industries?